-- (a) to coordinate the implementation and maintenance of security controls and procedures as specified in the Airport Operator's Security programme referred to in regulation 13; - (b) to oversee the implementation of the decisions or directives of the National Civil Aviation Security Committee; - (c) to oversee and monitor the Airport Security Programme, including special measures introduced by the airport administration, operators and airport tenants; - (d) to coordinate the implementation of landside security measures; - (e) to draw up, maintain and review from time to time, a list of vulnerable points, and of essential equipment and facilities; - (f) to ensure that- - basic minimum security measures and procedures are adequate to meet threats and are under constant review, providing for normal situations, periods of heightened tension and emergency situations; - (ii) recommendations that improve security measures and procedures are implemented; - (iii) security measures are incorporated in airport expansion or modification programmes; - (g) to prescribe and co-ordinate security education, awareness and training of airport and other staff and the general public.
+- (2) The functions of the Airport Security Committee are- - (a) to coordinate the implementation and maintenance of security controls and procedures as specified in the Airport Operator's Security programme referred to in regulation 13; - (b) to oversee the implementation of the decisions or directives of the National Civil Aviation Security Committee; - (c) to oversee and monitor the Airport Security Programme, including special measures introduced by the airport administration, operators and airport tenants; - (d) to coordinate the implementation of landside security measures; - (e) to draw up, maintain and review from time to time, a list of vulnerable points, and of essential equipment and facilities; - (f) to ensure that- - basic minimum security measures and procedures are adequate to meet threats and are under constant review, providing for normal situations, periods of heightened tension and emergency situations; - (ii) recommendations that improve security measures and procedures are implem nted; - (iii) security measures are incorporated in airport expansion or modification programmes; - (g) to prescribe and co-ordinate security education, awareness and training of airport and other staff and the general public.

-(3) The Airport Security Committee shall refer to the National Civil Aviation Security Committee, any matter relating to aviation security and which is within its functions under subregulation (2), which cannot be resolved at the airport level.
+(3) The Airport Security Committee shall refer to the National Civil Aviation Security Committee, any matter relating to aviation security and which is within its functions under sub regulation (2), which cannot be resolved at the airport level.

-(4) The manager or person in charge of the airport shall be the chairperson of the Airport Security Committee.
+(4) The manager or person in charge of the airport shall be the chairperson of the Airport Security Committ e.